Supporting My Child's Learning

 - Help your child learn how to safely and properly use the internet.

 Spend time online with your child.
 Help her find appropriate websites.
 Pay attention to games he or she might download or people who may try to contact them.
 If you’re not familiar with computers, learn along with your child or check your local library for courses.
-For more information about internet safety, go to Get Net Wise.

 - Encourage your child to be responsible and work independently.